 Copper Pipe Corrosion: How to Identify and Prevent Issues

-Copper pipe corrosion is an unfortunately reality.
-Despite them being the go-to choice for plumbing for decades, thanks to their durability, resistance to corrosion, and ability to handle high temperatures.
-They’re reliable and long-lasting.
-But even with all these perks, copper pipes aren’t completely immune to corrosion.
+But even with all these perks, copper tubing isn't completely immune to corrosion.
 Over time, this can lead to annoying (and costly) plumbing issues like leaks, reduced water pressure, or even water contamination.

 Knowing what causes corrosion and how to spot it early can save you a lot of trouble down the line.
 In this post, we’ll break down what causes copper pipe corrosion, the warning signs, and some practical tips to help you prevent it.